 SIGUSR1 (graceful restart) signal every ten minutes so that it can rotate log files and process statistics.

 What are Apache dummy requests?

 Apache occasionally starts processes that listen for new connections.
 To do this, Apache uses an HTTP request that Apache sends to itself (a dummy request).
-These dummy requests are a normal part of Apache's functionality and you can ignore them.
+You can safely ignore these dummy requests.

 - Dummy requests appear in access log files with the local host (